composer/composer/doc/05-repositories.md

 }
 ```

+The local package will be symlinked if possible, in which case the output in the console will read `Symlinked from ../../packages/my-package`.
+If symlinking is _not_ possible the package will be copied.
+In that case, the console will output `Mirrored from ../../packages/my-package`.

+Instead of using a relative path, and absolute paths can also be used.

 > **Note:** Repository paths can also contain wildcards like ``*`` and ``?``.
 > For details, see the [PHP glob function](http://php.net/glob).